AbhishekMalkhedkar/user-registration-api/README.md

 - Express.js
 - MongoDB with Mongoose
 - JWT for authentication
-- `codename` library for random names
+- `unique-names-generator` library for random names

 ---